opensecuritycontroller/opensecuritycontroller.org/tutorials/openstack_workload.md

 ```

 ### SDN Controller
-To implement traffic redirection and SDN notifications through an SDN controller, OSC requires two components.
-There are two options for obtaining these components: the SDN controller plugin and its corresponding SDN component.
+OSC requires two components to implement traffic redirection and SDN notifications through an SDN controller.
+There are two options for obtaining these components:
+* the SDN controller plugin and,
+* the corresponding SDN component.
 The first option is to use an SDN component and SDN controller plugin provided by an SDN controller vendor compatible with OSC.
 The second option is to manually create them.

-For this tutorial, it is assumed that the SDN component and SDN controller plugin will be created:
+For this tutorial, it is assumed that the SDN component and SDN controller plugin will be manually created:

-* The [`SDN CONTROLLER NSC PLUGIN`](https://github.com/opensecuritycontroller/opensecuritycontroller.org/blob/master/plugins/plugins.md) which is uploaded on OSC and enables communication between the SDN controller and OSC.
+* The [`SDN CONTROLLER NSC PLUGIN`](https://github.com/opensecuritycontroller/opensecuritycontroller.org/blob/master/plugins/plugins.md) is uploaded on OSC, enabling communication between the SDN controller and OSC.
 * The **SDN Component** which is deployed on OpenStack for NSC.
   * TODO: add deployment steps